Is the automotive sector in crisis?

 Outlook: The leadership competence of the future

-But how do these qualified "new" managers have to set up their companies so that the German automotive industry can still successfully stay at the top of the world tomorrow?
+But how do these qualified “new” managers have to set up their company so that the German automotive industry can remain successful at the top of the world tomorrow?

-Sustainable, global, flexible and lean in terms of development, production, logistics and sales - and internationally forward-looking with regard to their own products and applied techniques.
-All this coupled with a constructive, open and credible approach to their stakeholders.
-And one sentence has to disappear completely from the automanager's vocabulary: "We've always done that ..."
+Sustainable, global, flexible and lean in terms of development, production, logistics and sales - and internationally forward-looking in terms of our own products and applied technologies.
+All this coupled with a constructive, open and credible way of dealing with your stakeholders.
+And one sentence must completely disappear from the vocabulary of the car manager: “We have always done this…”

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!